All Episodes

 Things just don't happen overnight.

-Um, you know, have these people forgotten?
+Have these people forgotten?

-You know, they keep talking about how we rushed to war in Iraq.
+They keep talking about how we rushed to war in Iraq.

-There were 12 years after Gulf War I and Gulf War II, or the invasion of Iraq.
+There were 12 years after Gulf War I and Gulf War II or the invasion of Iraq.

-There were 12 years, and in those years were all these resolutions he's talking about.
+And in those years were all these resolutions he's talking about.

-What are you gonna do about Iraq?
+What are you going to do about Iraq?

-What are you gonna do about Iraq?
+What are you going to do about Iraq?

 Nobody asked Clinton that.

-1998, Clinton comes out and gives the same speech on weapons of mass destruction that Bush gave four years later, and nobody seems to remember that.
+1998, Clinton comes out and gives the same speech on weapons of mass destruction that Bush gave four years later.

 And nobody seems to remember all the Democrat senators agreeing with Clinton.

-"It's a horrible threat that we face in this Hussein guy."
-We've got to do something about it.
+That's a horrible threat that we face in this Hussein guy.

 No, the Iraq problem only began in 2002, and then we went to war in 2003.

-If they're not ignorant, if this really escapes them, then you know it is it's proof of something else, and that is uh the agenda and the and the template.
+If they're not ignorant, if this really escapes them, then, you know, it's proof of something else, and that is the agenda and the template, what I often call the action line in drive-by media reporting.

 The action line on a story is the ultimate objective.